lhm0/wide-mcu-breadboard/readme.md

 # Fixing Breadboards for Wide Microcontrollers – Pico & ESP32 Edition

+## Update 25.01.2026: test_print.stl added.
+This is a quick print of the breadboard's main feature.
+If your printer can handle this, it can also print the full breadboard.

 ## Update 22.01.2026: more variants included (photos to come), nozzle size included in readme.md